vpetersson/vpetersson.com/_posts/2018-01-28-openvswitch-and-kvm.md

 ## Final notes

 This should hopefully help you get started with Open vSwitch.
 It's a big topic, so there's plenty to learn and this article by no means intends to cover it all.
 I would also encourage you again to take a look at SoulChild's great write-up on the [pfSense forum](https://forum.pfsense.org/index.php?topic=139045.0) if you're having any issues.

+## Update

+I have since posting this article moved to [Proxmox](https://www.proxmox.com/en/).
+While it doesn't support all OpenvSwitch features (such as trunking multiple VLANs on a single NIC to a VM), it is still worth it with the nice user interface and turn-key setup.